arturojreal/pebble-oura-stats/README.md

 - Check Settings → verify token is present and not expired
 - Use "Test Oura API" in config page diagnostics
 - Ensure "Use Proxy for Test" is enabled in Pebble webview
+- Use "Send to Pebble" to send data to watchface

 **Config page won't load:**
 - Verify Netlify deployment is live